- Alternative Character Interpretation:

 - While Hiro's behavior, particularly his treatment of the opposite sex, is deplorable, there's still the question of whether he actually did have feelings for Kamen.
 Was his asking her out while dating her best friend a callous and boneheaded move that proves he didn't care for either of them, or had he honestly fallen for her, and let his feelings cloud his judgment?
 It's fairly telling that as much as Kamen hates him, she doesn't completely rule out the possibility that he loved her.
 On the same subject, it's also possible that Hiro did, in fact, care for Momo at some point, but found her issues to be too much to deal with.

-- Taiko's inability to notice Rie's feelings for her and the fact that he doesn't seem to be at all close to anyone at the party besides his best friend Kotoba makes it possible that Taiko is gay and in love with Kotoba.
+- Taiko's inability to notice Rie's feelings for her and the fact that he doesn't seem to be close to anyone at the party besides his best friend Kotoba can be seen as proof that Taiko is gay and in love with Kotoba.
 While he does have a vaguely implied interest in Raiko, that doesn't stop him from getting very angry with her for defending Kamen when she's accused of the murders, including Kotoba either being killed or being badly burned.

 - Heartwarming in Hindsight: Seeing the normally unpleasant Kamen hug Raiko and thank her for clearing her name is heartwarming enough on its own, but when you view Kamen's unlockable diary entry, you see that this isn't the first time Raiko helped Kamen.
 In other words, Raiko once again proved herself to be the person Kamen liked so much.